 My suggestion is to set NOLOGGING temporarily on the target objects which are used to generate a lot of logs.
 I think it will mitigate the problem.

-If you're pretty sure that all the data in a table should be discarded, please do not use delete from table, use truncate table instead.
+If you're pretty sure that all the data in a table should be discarded, please do not use DELETE FROM, use TRUNCATE TABLE instead.
 Since there're very limited ways to recover truncated tables, just be careful while truncating tables.

 The data pump utility impdp supports TABLE_EXISTS_ACTION attribute to optionally skip, truncate or append the data, whereas the legacy imp does not.
 You can take the advantage to truncate table in impdp command line.